ELIXIR-IIB-training/site/pages/training_courses/2026-05-20-Protein_modelling_and_PPI.md

 ---
 title: "Proteine 2026.
-Structural and functional characterization of proteins and their modulation."
+Structural and functional characterization of proteins and their modulation"
 event_type: "ELIXIR Training Course"
 type: training_courses
 description: 20 May 2026 <br> Salerno, Italy
 event:
   - name: "Proteine 2026.
-Structural and functional characterization of proteins and their modulation."
+Structural and functional characterization of proteins and their modulation"
     organisers: [A. Marabotti]
     teachers: [L. Licata]
     venue: [online]